PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Abstract

 \section{Abstract}

 Anomaly detection methods require high-quality features.
+In recent years, the anomaly detection community has attempted to obtain better features using advances in deep self-supervised feature learning.
+Surprisingly, a very promising direction, using pretrained deep features, has been mostly overlooked.
+In this paper, we first empirically establish the perhaps expected, but unreported result, that combining pretrained features with simple anomaly detection and segmentation methods convincingly outperforms, much more complex, state-of-the-art methods.

-One way of obtaining strong features is to adapt pre-trained features to anomaly detection on the target distribution.
-Unfortunately, simple adaptation methods often result in catastrophic collapse (feature deterioration) and reduce performance.
-DeepSVDD combats collapse by removing biases from architectures, but this limits the adaptation performance gain.
-In this work, we propose two methods for combating collapse: i) a variant of early stopping that dynamically learns the stopping iteration ii) elastic regularization inspired by continual learning.
-In addition, we conduct a thorough investigation of Imagenet-pretrained features for one-class anomaly detection.
-Our method, PANDA, outperforms the state-of-the-art in the one-class and outlier exposure settings (CIFAR10: 96.2\% vs. 90.1\% and 98.9\% vs. 95.6\%).
+In order to obtain further performance gains in anomaly detection, we adapt pretrained features to the target distribution.
+Although transfer learning methods are well established in multi-class classification problems, the one-class classification (OCC) setting is not as well explored.
+It turns out that naive adaptation methods, which typically work well in supervised learning, often result in catastrophic collapse (feature deterioration) and reduce performance in OCC settings.
+A popular OCC method, DeepSVDD, advocates using specialized architectures, but this limits the adaptation performance gain.
+We propose two methods for combating collapse: i) a variant of early stopping that dynamically learns the stopping iteration ii) elastic regularization inspired by continual learning.
+Our method, PANDA, outperforms the state-of-the-art in the OCC, outlier exposure and anomaly segmentation settings by large margins\footnote{The code is available at github.com/talreiss/PANDA}.